 I was once an internal auditor, and if I had a do-over in my career, I’d be tempted to spend my time working in forensic accounting.
 Perhaps that’s why I liked Extraordinary Circumstances by Cynthia Cooper so much.

-Sadly, this story which seems like fiction is real.
-Cynthia was the whistleblower of the WorldCom financial fraud which led to that company’s bankruptcy and loss of thousands of jobs.
+Sadly, this story which seems like fiction is very real.
+Cynthia was the whistleblower of the WorldCom financial fraud, which led to that company’s bankruptcy and the loss of thousands of jobs.

 Who was behind the fraud?
-A CFO and a few others as well as the CEO.
-This book should be mandatory reading at every college and university accounting program.
+A CFO and a few others, as well as the CEO.
+This book should be mandatory reading in every college and university accounting program.
 If you haven’t read it, make it a priority.

 Number 4